-The Manor Preparatory School recognises that during the closure, a revised process may be required for managing any report of such abuse and supporting victims.
+The Manor Preparatory School recognises that in the event of another school closure, a revised process may be required for managing any report of such abuse and supporting victims.

 Where the school receives a report of peer on peer abuse, we will follow the principles as set out in part 5 of KCSIE and of those outlined within of the Child Protection Policy.